nautechsystems/nautilus_trader/docs/user_guide/adapters.md

 # Adapters

-The NautilusTrader design allows for integrating data publishers and/or trading venues via adapters, these can be found in the top level `adapters` subpackage.
+The NautilusTrader design allows for integrating data publishers and/or trading venues through adapter implementations, these can be found in the top level `adapters` subpackage.

-A full integration adapter (to say a Crypto exchange) is typically comprised of the following main components:
+A full integration adapter is typically comprised of the following main components:

 - `InstrumentProvider`
 - `DataClient`